angelum/RepData_PeerAssessment1/PA1_template.md

 * Strategy for filling in all of the missing values in the dataset.

-Considering that there are NA values for the number of steps taken, I imputed these values taking the average of the 5-minute intervals across all days, because in that way the data will not be distorted significantly.
+Considering that there are NA values for the number of steps taken, I imputed these values by taking the average of steps taken by 5-minute intervals across all days, because in that way the data will not be distorted significantly.

+Example: If there is a missing value for interval "425" on any given day, then the imputed value will be the average number of steps taken for all the "425" intervals across all the days with no NA values.

 * Creating a new dataset with the missing data filled in.